Visit Chateau de Saumur in the Loire Valley

-A visit to Saumur will start from its famous castle, the origins of which date back to the mid-tenth century.
+The origins of the Chateau de Saumur date back to the mid-tenth century.
 After the conquest of the Earl of Anjou Fulk ‘the Black’, the castle was destroyed by a fire, but it was soon rebuilt and reinforced with more massive walls, surmounted by a square tower.

 Around the beginning of the thirteenth century the castle passed to Philip Augustus (1165-1223), and under Louis IX (1214-1270) it was again strengthened especially around the tower with a rectangular enclosure with four large round towers at the corners.
 To improve the defences, a second set of walls was erected between the castle and the walls.